tml3nr/RuneOS-1/README.md

 **Write to USB drive**
 - Plug in USB drive
-- Format to `ext4` and labeled `ROOT`
+- (Skip if use USB drive with existing data) Format to `ext4`
+- Label as `ROOT`
-- Click it in Files/Nautilus to mount.
+- Click it in Files/Nautilus to mount
+- If use USB drive with existing data, create `data` directory and move all files and directories in there.
 ```sh
 # install bsdtar and nmap
 apt install bsdtar nmap